 2022: the review and the December announcement

-The 2022 government review concluded that the £10,000 universal threshold would impose disproportionate compliance costs on very small taxpayers.
-A landlord with one £12,000-rents property would be filing four quarterly updates plus EoPS plus final declaration on a few thousand pounds of tax; the operational benefits to HMRC at that population size did not justify the burden.
+The 2022 government review concluded that the £10,000 universal threshold would impose disproportionate compliance costs on the smallest taxpayers.
+Picture one property bringing in £12,000 of rent: under that design you would be filing four quarterly updates plus EoPS plus a final declaration on a few thousand pounds of tax.
+The operational benefits to HMRC at that population size did not justify the burden.

 The 19 December 2022 announcement set out a complete redesign: